-What began as a nomination for district teacher of the year for Melissa Moreno by her campus peers soon lead to a major recognition at this September’s A Salute to Teachers celebration, which honors the over 20,000 education workers in San Diego county.
+What began with a nomination for the Chula Vista District Teacher of the Year award for Melissa Moreno quickly led to a major recognition at this September’s A Salute to Teachers celebration, which honors over the 20,000 educators serving San Diego County.

-At the ceremony, Moreno was recognized as one of the five county teachers of the year for her work at Chula Vista’s Rosebank Elementary.
+At the ceremony, Moreno was recognized as one of the five county teachers of the year for her work at Rosebank Elementary.

 This award has been a long time in the making, as Moreno always knew she wanted to be a teacher.

-Born and raised in Chula Vista, Moreno says she always liked school and was a good student.
-She is the oldest of three and was raised by a single mother.
+Born and raised by her single mother in Chula Vista, Moreno says she always liked school and was a good student.
 Despite always getting good grades, her mother always pushed her to truly excel in her studies.

 “She was very hard on me,” Moreno recalled.
-“I was the oldest so she always said ‘you go to school, you go to college,’ so I was very determined to do well.”
+“I was the oldest of three, so she always said ‘you go to school, you go to college,’ so I was very determined to do well.”

-After graduating from Hilltop High School in 2003, Moreno went on to Cal State Fullerton to major in liberal arts with the idea of fulfilling her lifelong career goal.
-While working as an instructional assistant during her undergraduate years, Moreno found her particular calling in the world of education.
+After graduating from Hilltop High School in 2003, Moreno went on to Cal State Fullerton to major in liberal arts with the idea of fulfilling her lifelong goal of teaching.
+While working as an instructional assistant during her undergraduate years, Moreno found her specific calling in the world of education.

 “I decided to take a special education position at a school district in Orange County and I ended up loving it; that was when I knew I wanted to be a special education teacher,” Moreno said.